GU4243-ADS/project-2-predictive-modelling-group-7/doc/README.md

 # Project 1:
 ### Doc folder

-The doc directory contains the main.Rmd and well as the presentation files.
+The doc directory contains the main.Rmd as well as the presentation files.